Update

 Bike lane symbol painted on a roadway.

-MTC is helping Bay Area cities and counties develop new ways to use streets during the COVID-19 crisis, and beyond.
+MTC has helped Bay Area cities and counties develop new ways to use streets during the COVID-19 crisis and beyond.
 Learn about model projects happening in the Bay Area.

 A woman running on a "Slow Street" that is closed to vehicle through traffic.